The Museum Galleries

 The Spencer Y. Grey Maritime Gallery

-New for 2018 is “Double-Take: Historical & Current Panoramic Photographs of Chatham.”
-The exhibition features panoramic images of various locations and landscapes taken in the early 1900s and pairs them with photographs of the same places today.
+“Double-Take: Historical & Current Panoramic Photographs of Chatham” features panoramic images of various locations and landscapes taken in the early 1900s and pairs them with photographs of the same places today.
 Visitors can view vistas like the iconic Twin Lights of the past next to the lighthouse today; Stage Harbor then and now; Mill Pond and more.

-The exhibit, curated and sponsored by the Atwood’s Archivist Jean Young and her husband, photographer Andrew Young is Part 1 of a two-part exhibit.
-Later in the season, Part 2 will be introduced.
-In order to support research, educational programs and more, custom prints from this exhibit are available for sale through the gift shop.
+The exhibit was curated and sponsored by the Atwood’s Archivist Jean Young and her husband, photographer Andrew Young.
+Later in the season,more images from this series will be introduced.
+In order to support research, educational programs and more, custom prints and a coffee table book of images from this exhibit are available for sale through the gift shop.